How To Can Bacon – So Easy!

 There were dozens of jars lining the baseboards in her garage.
 When fixing meals she would have me run out to the garage to select the perfect jar for what she was fixing.

 In this article I want to take the seemingly complex process of canning bacon using a pressure canner and simplify it.
-My goal is to give step by step instructions to allow anybody to be successful in learning this skill.
+My goal is to give step-by-step instructions to allow anybody to be successful in learning this skill.

 Self-reliance is a major priority in our family, and I hope we can help it be one in your family as well.